Actor portrayal.

 - Bring your up-to-date insurance information with you to your appointment

 - Tell your doctor if you've started any medications (prescription or over-the-counter) or if anything has changed since your last visit.
-It can help to make a list ahead of time and bring it with you
+It can help to make a list ahead of time and take it with you

 - Ask your doctor questions and share any concerns you may have about starting treatment with LEQVIO